Water Wells

 Statewide Water Well Databases

-• The joint Texas Water Development Board (TWDB) and Texas Department of Licensing and Regulation (TDLR) Submitted Drillers Reports (SDR) Database includes over 270,000 reports submitted by water well drillers since 2001.
+• Created in 2001, the joint Texas Water Development Board (TWDB) and Texas Department of Licensing and Regulation (TDLR) Submitted Drillers Reports (SDR) Database includes over 650,000 well reports and over 230,000 plugging reports submitted by water well drillers.
+An explanation of the Reports Toolbar is available.

-• For public drinking water sources, the TCEQ Source Water Assessment Viewer displays not only water wells and surface water intakes, but also provides information such as well depth and drilling date.
+• For public drinking water sources, the TCEQ Source Water Assessment and Protection Viewer displays not only water wells and surface water intakes, but also provides information such as well depth and drilling date.
+A User Guide for this Viewer is available.

-• The TCEQ Texas Drinking Water Watch displays detailed information on public water systems, including their drinking water sources, and users can obtain information such as drilling date and pumping rate for the public drinking water wells.
+• The TCEQ Texas Drinking Water Watch (DWW) Database displays detailed information on public water systems, including their drinking water sources, and users can obtain information such as drilling date and pumping rate for the public drinking water wells.
+Instructions for using the Texas DWW Database are available.

 Groundwater Conservation Districts (GCDs) also maintain records and registrations for water wells specific to their jurisdictions - contact your local GCD for assistance in obtaining up-to-date information on water levels, pump levels, and any recent changes made to your water well.
 Most GCDs are members of the Texas Alliance of Groundwater Districts.
 You can click on "MEMBERS \ CURRENT MEMBERS \ DISTRICT MEMBERS" to get specific GCD contact information.
 A local licensed water well driller may also be familiar with nearby water wells.